The Tucson Advantage

 The best counselors do several things well.
 We interview parents and students about students’ interests, academic strengths and weaknesses, and extra-curricular activities.
 We conduct extensive research and recommend “best fit” colleges for a student.
 Finally, we help students craft a successful application, including editing (but not writing) essays.

 Some counselors will point to their experience as admissions officers, on the theory that only a former applications “judge” can create a winning application.
 But judging is not the same as “doing.”
-Their experience working for a college was likely limited to applying very specific admissions guidelines dictated by that college.
+Former admissions officers may know how student applicants at their colleges were evaluated, but they may not have experience in helping students create accurate, complete, and compelling portraits that will win them admission.

 Over my 27-year career as a white-collar crime prosecutor, I interviewed countless numbers of victims, witnesses, and experts, conducted extensive Internet research (see the posts on this blog for examples), and persuaded untold decision-makers of the merits of my cases.
 Those skills transfer very well to my college counseling practice.